Contract Lifecycle Management and Microsoft Excel

 Using the SharePoint Excel Web Access Web Part to Render the Report:

-Finally, use the Excel Web Access web part to surface their new Sales Contract Tasks by Stage and Approval Status report on the reports page created above.
+Finally, use the Excel Web Access web part to surface new Sales Contract Tasks by Stage and Approval Status.

 First, adding the web part: